 We went for a walk and after about 250yds or so there it was, a most wonderful view of the canyon below.

 We continued our walk towards Sunrise Point, logically one of the best places to view the sunrise.
 On the way we spotted a building set back in the forest and decided to investigate, it turned out to be the General Store, which, according to our map should have been much further away.
 We then realised that the scale of the map we were using suggested that everything we wanted to see was within walking distance.
 After a look around the store I spotted a sign which said they sold logs for campfires.
 I asked what time they closed and they said 8 o’clock.
 I told them I’d be back for some firewood after we’d had our walk.
-On reaching Sunrise Point we checked it out ready for the morning and then returned to the store where I bought one netted bag of logs for $4.95 plus state tax of course, and up on to my shoulder they went.
+On reaching Sunrise Point we checked it out ready for the morning and then returned to the store where I bought one netted bag of logs for $4.95 plus state tax of course, and up on to my shoulder it went.

 On returning to the RV I scrubbed clean the black steel Fire Pit/BBQ, at the same time thinking how odd it was that the very organisation which preaches the dangers of forest fires, provides each pitch with a log fire and BBQ facility.
 Once it was clean The Chef and I went skirmishing for small pieces of wood and pine cones.
 We collected lots before deciding to try out our repaired BBQ grill tonight and use the Fire Pit/BBQ tomorrow.
 After enjoying the ‘barbie’ I lit our gas-powered campfire which we then sat by for a while admiring the clear starlight sky until it became too cold for comfort due to a cool breeze blowing, not helped by the fact that we were at an altitude of 8,000ft.